1974–75 WFA Cup

 The 1974–75 WFA Cup was an association football knockout tournament for women's teams, held between 6 October 1974 and 4 May 1975.
-It was the 5th season of the WFA Cup and was won by Southampton, who defeated Warminster in the final.
+It was the 5th season of the WFA Cup and was won by Southampton, who defeated Warminster Town in the final.

 The tournament consisted of seven rounds of competition proper.

 All match results and dates from the Women's FA Cup Website.

 Group F

 First round proper

 All games were scheduled for 6 October 1974.